-A bone block is carefully and precisely removed with the help of piezo surgery and then placed in the correct area.
-This heals in with the existing bone and improves the bone supply in both the horizontal and vertical direction.
+A bone block is carefully and precisely removed with the help of piezo surgery and is then placed in the correct area.
+This heals in with the existing bone and improves the bone supply both horizontally and vertially.

-During and after the operation, care must be taken to ensure that the wound area is adequately cooled.
-Wounds cut off various areas of tissue from having an ideal blood supply and also have a lack of oxygen.
-The cooling ensures that the metabolic rate of the tissue is reduced and the oxygen requirement decreases.
-Consequently, the amount of oxygen is sufficient for the tissue to be able to regenerate well.
+During and after the operation, care must be taken to ensure that the area of the wound is adequately cooled.
+Wounds can stop various areas of tissue from an ideal blood supply and cause a a lack of oxygen.
+Cooling ensures that the metabolic rate of the tissue is reduced and therefore oxygen requirement of that area decreases.
+Consequently, the amount of oxygen is sufficient for the tissue to be able to heal and regenerate properly.

-It is essential to ensure that the tissue temperature does not fall below 15°C,
+It is essential to ensure that the temperature soft tissue does not fall below 15°C,

 otherwise there will be lymphatic congestion.
 As a result, the lymphatic flow is decreased and regeneration slows down.
 Permanent and precise cooling at approx. 18°C can be carried out with the Hilotherm cooling device.